Unique arts-based day camp experiences for ages 3 through 13 at Hallockville Museum Farm

 Daily activities include circle time with songs and stories; interactions with farm animals including cows, sheep and chickens; farm chores; feeding the animals and theme time with an educational specialist.
 Hallockville and PCS draw from a wide community network of members, artists, craftspeople and educators that make this aspect of camp so unique.
 Visiting educational specialists have included: woodworkers, beekeepers, nature guides, herbalists, animal trackers, musicians, basketweavers, and sheep herders, just to name a few.

-Each week of camp features a unique theme inspired by the traditions of the region.
-2016 Arts on the Farm Summer Camp themes include: Organic Gardening & Garden Crafts; Barnyard Arts & Crafts; Nature Explorations,Life on the Farmstead, and a new theme: Bees, Bugs & Butterflies, all for ages 6-11; and Advanced Woodworking for the older camper, ages 9-13.
+Each week of camp for ages 6-11 features a unique theme inspired by the traditions of the region.
+2016 Arts on the Farm Summer Camp themes include: Organic Gardening & Garden Crafts; Barnyard Arts & Crafts; Nature Explorations,Life on the Farmstead, and a new theme: Bees, Bugs & Butterflies.
+And a week-long Advanced Woodworking workshop is offered for older campers, ages 9-13.

 Arts on the Farm (Ages 6 -13)